MuhtasimTanmoy/notebook/mobile/android/android.md

   - Linux

 There are four different types of app components
 - Activities
 - Services
 - Broadcast receivers
 - Content

 - These are the entry points.
   - One component triggers another.
-  - The representation of an executing application in Java is the android.app.
+  - The representation of an executing application in Java is the Android app.
   - Application object, which is instantiated upon application start and destroyed when the application stops.

 - Android runs on top of Dalvik VM.